 Differential association theory (Sutherland)

-In his differential association theory Edwin Sutherland proposes that criminal behaviour is learned.
-A person will be delinquent if there are prior attitudes that favour violations of the law, as opposed to attitudes that negatively evaluate violations of the law.
-Main proponent Edwin H. Sutherland Theory Edwin Sutherland’s theory of
+In his theory of differential association, Edwin Sutherland proposes that criminal behavior is learned.
+A person will become delinquent if there are prior attitudes that favor law breaking, as opposed to attitudes that evaluate law breaking negatively.
+Main proponent Edwin H. Sutherland Theory Edwin Sutherland’s theory of differential association posits

 Subcultural theory (Cohen)